capr/multigit/README.md

 So by cloning `meta` into your project (by it's full url), you can then clone `foo` and `bar` with `mgit clone foo bar`, or simply `mgit clone-all`.
-This makes for a simple way to manage and share module collections that later can be cloned back wholesale with `mgit clone-all`.
+This makes for a simple way to manage and share module collections that later can be cloned back wholesale with `mgit clone-all` (and can be queried with `mgit ls-all`).

 ## But this will always clone master.
 How do I lock versions?